toolmantim/asset-pipeline-example/README.md

 # Asset Pipeline Example

-An example Rails 3.2 app showing how to use the asset pipeline, scaring unicorns and activating epic rainbows (srsly).
+Example Rails 3.2 app showing how to use the asset pipeline, how to scare unicorns, and how to activate epic rainbows.

-In `application.rb` we specify which files we want to precompile and include in `public/assets`:

-    config.assets.precompile = [ /\Aapplication.(css|js)/, /\Auncompiled/ ]

-In this case we want to generate only `application.(css|js)` and any files in an `uncompiled` directory.

-All other files in `app/assets` are assumed to be used in `application.(css|js)`, either by data-uri inlining during CSS compilation, or by the Sprockets `require` directive during JS compilation.

-Other things to note in the app:
+Features:

  * Laying out SASS files using `@import` instead of the Sprockets `require` directive (as per [the note in the README for sass-rails](https://github.com/rails/sass-rails#readme))
  * Laying out JS files using `require_tree`